getodk/docs/odk2-src/sync-endpoint.rst

 Creating groups
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-  1. Click: :guilabel:`login` on the right and login as *admin*.
+  1. Click: :guilabel:`login` on the left and login as *admin*.
-  2. Expand the tree view on the right until you see :guilabel:`ou=groups`.
+  2. Expand the tree view on the left until you see :guilabel:`ou=groups`.
   3. Click on :guilabel:`ou=default_prefix` and choose :guilabel:`Create a child entry`.
   4. Choose the :guilabel:`Generic: Posix Group` template.
   5. Fill out the form and click :guilabel:`Create Object`.